 PUTNAM MUSEUM & SCIENCE CENTER, 1717 W. 12th St., Davenport.
 (563) 324-1933.
+Race: Are We So Different.
+Investigating race and challenging its misconceptions through the framework of science.
+This insightful and impactful exhibit examines the history of the idea of race and looks at the experience of race in the United States with respect to housing, education and health.
+All ages.
+Through May 27.
+The Great Collectors & YOU.
+Discover artifacts collected by prolific collectors from the Quad Cities and learn something new about the items in your own collection straight from the Putnam’s knowledgeable staff with the interactive feature, Your Trading Place!
+Saturdays 1–3 p.m. or by appointment.
+Back to the Jurassic: Augmented Reality Experience.
+Closing date TBA.
 Literary Heroines.
-This exhibit examines strong female characters in fiction, showcasing clothing, accessories, and objects similar to those worn and used by the heroines of Pride & Prejudice, Snow Flower and the Secret Fan, Jane Eyre, Mrs. Lincoln’s Dressmaker, the Little House on the Prairie series, Like Water for Chocolate, The Atomic City Girls, To Kill a Mockingbird, the Harry Potter series, and many more.
+This new exhibit examines strong female characters in fiction and will showcase clothing, accessories, and objects similar to those worn and used by the heroines of Pride & Prejudice, Snow Flower and the Secret Fan, Jane Eyre, Mrs. Lincoln’s Dressmaker, the Little House on the Prairie series, Like Water for Chocolate, The Atomic City Girls, To Kill a Mockingbird, the Harry Potter series, and many more.
 Air, Land & Sea.
 This augmented reality experience allows visitors to meet a range of animals from Africa to the Artic as they graze, drink, and interact with the environment around them.
 Permanent exhibit.
-Race: We Are So Different.
-Through science, history, and cultural study, the Putnam’s newest exhibit encourages visitors to explore human variation and its impact.

 VESTERHEIM MUSEUM, Decorah.
 (563) 382-8828.
-Christian Midjo: Choose Your Own Artventure.
-Christian Midjo’s work stands out for his highly distinctive style.
-Various tours explore his paintings from different perspectives: Art for History Lovers, Art for Art Lovers, How to Look at Art, and Midjo in His Own Words.
-Through April 21.
 The Museum Lab.
 An innovative new exhibit invites visitors to shape Vesterheim’s future by testing new exhibits, tours, classes, and programs in their early stages of development.

 SALISBURY HOUSE, 4025 Tonawanda Dr., Des Moines.
 While the remarkable architecture at Salisbury House may be the first thing to draw in visitors, Salisbury is also home to important collections of rare books, fine art, decorative art, musical instruments, and more.
 Permanent exhibit.